This post may contain affiliate links.

 About this Healthy Caesar Dressing

-Unlike traditional Caesar dressing, my healthy Caesar dressing is made with lighter, nutrient-packed ingredients with the following benefits:
+Unlike traditional Caesar dressing, my homemade Caesar dressing is made with lighter, nutrient-packed ingredients with the following benefits:

 • Greek yogurt offers calcium, vitamins, protein, and probiotics.